13 Oct Exercises To Improve Your Thoracic Spine Mobility

-At this end-rage position, hover your hand just a bit off of the wall.
+At this end-range position, hover your hand just a bit off of the wall.
 This will look very similar to the Y exercise.
 Perform this for a 5-second count of 3 repetitions per side.
 Push deeper into the stretch between each rep.

 Note: You can do this in a child’s pose position, however doing it against the wall allows you to push into deeper shoulder flexion.

-Thoracic Spine Extension
+Thoracic Spine Mobility: Why Extension Matters

 Excessive thoracic spine flexion—also known as excessive kyphosis—may contribute to issues up the kinetic chain to the shoulders and neck, or down the kinetic chain to the lower back.
 With the hunched over position that most of us remain in throughout the day at our places of work, our joints and soft tissue often adapt to this flexed posture, limiting us from getting the 25 degrees of thoracic spine extension that is considered the “norm.”
 When someone lacks thoracic spine extension, they will often compensate with lumbar spine (lower back) extension.
 With a repeated poor movement pattern of compensated lumbar spine extension, an individual may develop extension sensitive low back pain.
 Try out this exercise to improve your thoracic spine mobility!

-2⃣While grabbing onto a stick/pipe, elevate your arms as far back as you can-in an attempt to touch the floor.
+2⃣While grabbing onto a stick/pipe, elevate your arms as far back as you can in an attempt to touch the floor.
 This movement is very similar to a wall angel.

 3⃣Spend a few repetitions on each segment-then move up toward the next.

-❌Don’t allow your but to come off the floor or your ribs from flaring out this is typically due to compensation from your low back!
+❌Don’t allow your but to come off the floor or your ribs from flaring out as this is typically due to compensation from your low back!

-Thoracic Spine Rotation
+Thoracic Spine Mobility: Why Rotation Matters

-Your thoracic spine–also known as your mid-back–is comprised of 12 vertebrae (T1-T12) and is responsible for about 35 degrees of rotation to each side.
+Your thoracic spine, also known as your mid-back, is comprised of 12 vertebrae (T1-T12) and is responsible for about 35 degrees of rotation to each side.
 This number is just a norm and can vary from person to person.
 The amount of rotation you have depends significantly on your activity.
 For example, if you play golf or baseball you may have more rotation to one side than the other.
-Shown here are three great exercises to improve your thoracic spine mobility
+Shown here are three great exercises to improve your thoracic spine mobility.

 ✅Start in a 1/2 kneeling position with a ball between your inner leg and the wall.
 This will ensure you DON’T cheat with any hip motion!